Self-censorship: Psychological

 Religious affiliation is a topic in which many occupational fields and areas may be a source of self-censorship.
 One particular area is psychology.
 From the origins of psychology, the field has frequently viewed religion with distrust.
 Psychologists and therapists often refrain from claiming to be part of any religion believing in the possibility that any expressions of any devout faith may be viewed as markers for mental illness or distress.
-A 2013 survey from the American Psychological Association (APA) found that “relative to the general population, psychologists were more than twice likely to claim no religion, three times more likely to describe religion as unimportant in their lives, and five times more likely to deny belief in God.”
+A 2013 survey from the American Psychological Association (APA) found that "relative to the general population, psychologists were more than twice likely to claim no religion, three times more likely to describe religion as unimportant in their lives, and five times more likely to deny belief in God."

-Regarding a religious movement it is more common among fundamentalist believers like Wahhabism, Islamism, Calvinism, and Hasidic Judaism.
+Self-censorship is more common among fundamentalist believers like Wahhabism, Islamism, Calvinism, and Hasidic Judaism.

 Economic

 Self-censorship can also occur in order to conform to the expectations of the market.
 For example, the editor of a periodical may consciously or unconsciously avoid topics that will anger advertisers, customers, or the owners in order to protect their livelihood either directly (i.e., fear of losing their job) or indirectly (e.g., a belief that a book will be more profitable if it does not contain offensive material).
 This phenomenon is sometimes referred to as soft censorship.